Syllabus subtopic: Statutory, regulatory and various quasi-judicial bodies

 About SEBI

 Securities and Exchange Board of India (SEBI) was established in 1988, however, it got statutory mandate and powers under the SEBI Act, 1992.
-Its objective is to protect the interests of investors in securities and to promote the development and regulation of securities market.
+Its objective is to protect the interests of investors in securities and to promote the development and regulation of the securities market.

 Functions:

-Merger of FMC with SEBI
+A merger of FMC with SEBI

 In 2015, the Forward Market Commission was merged with SEBI.
-With this, the regulation of commodity derivatives market has shifted to SEBI under Securities Contracts Regulation Act (SCRA) 1956.
+With this, the regulation of the commodity derivatives market has shifted to SEBI under the Securities Contracts Regulation Act (SCRA) 1956.
 The Forward Contracts Regulation Act (FCRA), 1952 got repealed and FMA ceased to exist.
 With this merger, all three national and six regional commodity exchanges have come under the ambit of national capital market regulator SEBI.
-This merger has created SEBI has a unified regulator for commodities and capital markets in India.
+This merger has created SEBI as a unified regulator for commodities and capital markets in India.

 Alternative Investment Funds (AIFs)